r-grandorder/tri-hermes/en/pages/sin.md

 What's more, the fairy has shown great impertinence in taking our Fusang Tree.
 We will therefore gladly lend you our aid in battle!

 **Yu Mei-ren:**
 Die!
-Die! ! !
-I will wipe you from existence! ! !
+Die!!!
+I will wipe you from existence!!!

 **Yu Mei-ren:**
 All of my hatred, all of my curses, all my fury shall power the Tree of Emptiness!